Counterparty Radar - Methodology

 Methodology

-Every mutual fund regulated by the SEC has to complete the form individually, in a standardised way.
-Each filing – completed monthly, but released to the public quarterly – contains a wealth of point-in-time data on a fund’s holdings, both in aggregate and in itemised form.
+Every mutual fund and ETF regulated by the SEC has to complete the form individually, in a standardised way.
+Each filing – completed monthly but released to the public quarterly – contains a wealth of point-in-time data on a fund’s holdings, both in aggregate and in itemised form.
 For example, funds report their sensitivity to credit and interest rate movements, as well as realised and unrealised gains and losses, inflows and outflows.
 For cash assets, the quarterly snapshot lists all of the individual bonds or stocks held by the fund.
 For derivatives, the disclosures include the value of the trade, the settlement date, the underlying and – crucially – the identity of the counterparty.
 Each of the resulting filings can run to hundreds of pages when printed.

 Remaining maturity: this is calculated for each trade using the number of days between the filing date and the trade’s settlement date.
-These figures are static, they are not updated as the trade approaches the settlement date – the next quarter’s snapshot simply updates a fund’s positions, removing any trades that settled between the two sets of filings.
+These figures are static, they are not updated as the trade approaches the settlement date – the next quarter’s snapshot simply updates a fund’s or life insurer’s positions, removing any trades that settled between the two sets of filings.

-Trade value: The filings give the exact amounts bought and sold, in the relevant currency.
+Trade value: The N-PORT filings give the exact amounts bought and sold, in the relevant currency.
 To enable comparison, we convert each trade into a USD value.
 To achieve this for FX forwards, Counterparty Radar takes the value of the trade’s USD leg, if available.
 If there is no USD leg, it converts the bought leg into USD using exchange rates at the time of the filing.

-To weed out cases of misreporting, Counterparty Radar calculates an implied rate by looking at the amounts of currency bought and sold in each leg.
+To weed out cases of misreporting with N-Port filings, Counterparty Radar calculates an implied rate by looking at the amounts of currency bought and sold in each leg.
 It then checks this implied rate against the actual exchange rate at the time of reporting.
 If an error is obvious and the fix is clear – for example, the two legs have been transposed – then the trade info is amended.
 If the error is obvious but the fix is not clear, or is clearly the result of a reporting error, it is removed from the dataset.
 This affects a very small proportion of all forwards trades, but errors by individual managers can in some cases result in the removal of a large proportion of that firm’s transactions – one example is Putnam Investments, where funds will frequently report bought and sold amounts in different currencies that imply a nonsensical exchange rate.

 Regions: To shine a light on regional strength, all trades are allocated to one of five buckets.
 The G10 bucket includes trades only where both legs are G10 currencies.
 Non-G10 is everything else.